Ice Age Structure Made From Hundreds of Mammoth Bones Discovered

 The structure might have also carried ritualistic significance; perhaps it was some kind of shrine or monument in honor of woolly mammoths.
 That mammoths held an important spiritual role in the lives of these humans is not a stretch of the imagination.

 Importantly, Pryor and his colleagues could not find evidence consistent with the idea that the dwellings were a place for long-term, day-to-day habitation.

-“It is difficult to imagine how an area this large could have been roofed,” Pryor told Gizmodo.
+“It is difficult to imagine how an area this large could have been roofed,” Pryor said.
 “Some of the bones that make up the ring were found in articulation—for example groups of vertebrae—indicating that at least some of the bones still had cartilage and fat attached when they were added to the pile.
 This would have been smelly, and would have attracted scavengers including wolves and foxes, which is not great if this was a dwelling.”